overmindtech/sdp/README.md

 While the UniqueAttributeValue will always be unique for a given type, this same item may exist in many contexts.
 AN example could be the same package installed on many servers, or the same deployment in many Kubernetes namespaces.
 Hence context is required to ensure uniqueness globally.

+## Message Queue Topics/Subjects

+When implementing SDP over a message queue, you should follow the below naming convention for topics/subjects.

+### `items.{context}`

+All producers of SDP items should post their items to this topic, regardless of `itemSubject`, `linkedItemSubject`, `responseSubject` or `errorSubject`.
+Items will be published into this topic with `{context}` replaced by whatever the current context is.
+Users can subscribe to a particular context, or all contexts using a wildcard.

+### `requests.all`

+Everything will listen on this subject for requests.
+Any requests that are placed onto this subject will be responded to by everything that is currently active.

+### `requests.contexts.{context}`

+We will listen on the this subject for requests that are specific to our given context and respond to them

 ## Building

 Each target language has it's own build script in the `build` directory.
 For example: